Akrielz/vision_models_playground/README.md

 - `method`: Literal["nearest", "linear", "bilinear", "bicubic", "trilinear", "conv"].
 Method of computing the initial upscale of the image.
+If `conv` is selected, uses a convolutional transposed layer.
+Else, uses a `nn.functional.upsample` function with the corresponding method.

 - `crop`: bool.